-Statement credits may seem simple, but they’re handled a little differently by each rewards program, and there’s a lot to consider when you’re trying to decide if they’re the best way to redeem your rewards.
+Statement credits may seem simple, but they’re handled a little differently by each rewards program, and there’s a lot to consider when you’re trying to decide if they’re the best way to redeem cash back or other rewards.

 What is a statement credit?

 Put simply, a statement credit is money credited to your account.
 In its most basic form, a statement credit is not much different from a payment.
 Like a normal monthly payment, a statement credit is deducted from your card balance, reducing the amount of money you owe.
 But where cardholders are responsible for payments, credits come from either a merchant or card issuer.